SarahTech-alt/full-stack-treats/README.md

 ![start](images/start.png)

+It seems to be missing the data you just created.

 ## TODO

-### Baseline
+### Base Mode

-Before we can launch, we at least need to be able to add new treats.
+Create the routes and SQL queries necessary to respond to the requests from the client side to return all treats, add new treats, and to delete treats.

+You will need:

+- [ ] `GET /treats` should return all treats from the database.

-- [ ] `POST /treats` expects a treat name, description and link to a url image
+- [ ] `POST /treats` expects a treat name, description and link to a url image.

 Once working you should be able to enter new treat info as such: